-This passage of Scripture refers to what Catholics call Confession, or the Sacrament of Reconciliation.
-Protestants are opposed to this interpretation.
-They claim that Jesus was merely teaching His apostles to forgive those who have sinned against them.
-But that interpretation can’t be right.
-To begin with, Jesus qualifies His statement.
-He starts off by saying, "As the Father has sent me, even so I send you."
-Jesus is sending the Apostles to do what He was sent to do.
-To forgive as He was sent to forgive.
+In this passage Jesus empowers his apostles and their successors to forgive the sins of men.
+Our Protestant friends would disagree.
+They would say that Jesus was merely teaching His apostles to forgive those who have sinned against them.
+But that can’t be right.
+Jesus starts off by saying: “As the Father has sent me, even so I send you."
+Jesus is sending the Apostles to forgive as He was sent to forgive.
 And how was He sent to forgive?

 Jesus was sent to forgive sins.
 Plain and simple!
 His clear words and the reaction of the Scribes leave no doubt.
 That Jesus is delegating some of His authority to forgive sins is evidenced by what He does and says next; "He breathed on them, and said to them, 'Receive the Holy Spirit."
 Jesus said and taught a lot of things.
 However, He was not in the habit of saying "receive the Holy Spirit" before each lesson.
 He says it here because he is empowering them to do something.
 And He reveals what it is in the next sentence: "If you forgive the sins of any, they are forgiven.
 If you retain the sins of any, they are retained."